 Short answer

-This article explains how to use Linkbreakers's bulk insert feature to create multiple QR codes at once, with practical guidance on table input, CSV formatting, and advanced matching capabilities.
+This article explains how to use Linkbreakers's bulk insert feature to create multiple QR codes at once, including the updated directory selector and the CSV format for assigning QR codes to nested directories.

 Creating QR codes one at a time works fine for small campaigns.
 But when you're running events with hundreds of products, managing inventory across locations, or deploying multi-channel marketing campaigns, you need a faster approach.